Skip to content

 • screenshot.rs — Native screen capture via xcap crate

-• versioning.rs — Git operations via gix (gitoxide)
+• versioning.rs — Git operations via gix (gitoxide, pure-Rust git) — no external git needed

 • API communication via reqwest with configurable endpoints and OAuth support